jmarti5682/AdvancedEmbeddedSystemsWorkshop2024/README.md

 # AdvancedEmbeddedSystemsWorkshop2024
-A course taken over the summer of 2024 about Embedded Systems based on the STM32L476RG Nucleo board
+A no credit course taken over the summer of 2024 about Embedded Systems based on the STM32L476RG Nucleo board